BLOG

 With ‘Anonymous’ on the loose, the trip to much-covered secrets of various royal families and police departments were dug and uncovered.
 Such incidents often bring up the question of data security.
 With the state of ‘data, data everywhere, not data to be left unsecured’, the priority is on digital security.

-With the pace with which smartphones are fanning out across the globe, we are left with no options but to ensure that our ‘digital mates’ are iron-clad as per data-security is concerned.
-With the Bring Your Own Devices (BYOD) era, the software is the major asset.
-No vulnerability of applications is tolerable and this is where the mobile Security Development Lifecycle comes into play.
+With the pace at which smartphones are spreading worldwide, we have no choice but to ensure that our ‘digital mates’ are iron-clad regarding data security.
+In the Bring Your Own Devices (BYOD) era, software is the major asset.
+No application vulnerability is tolerable, and this is where the mobile Security Development Lifecycle comes into play.

-The mobile Security Development Lifecycle or SDLC is the procedure in which the best security practices are benchmarked for the mobile in question.
-All that needs to be done is -
+The mobile security development lifecycle or SDLC is the procedure for benchmarking the best security practices for the mobile device in question.
+All that needs to be done is:

 These activities are then implemented.
 The SDLC involves mainly 4 phases -